swcarpentry/DEPRECATED-boot-camps/1-Python/python-nb.rst

  - This should open a new tab in a web browser.
 (We suggest Firefox.)
  - To start a new notebook from scratch for today's demo, click on `New Notebook`
- - You can see the notebook from the demo here `http://tinyurl.com/a55h5an`
+ - You can see the notebook from the demo here  http://tinyurl.com/a55h5an

 Useful IPython Notebook Commands
 --------------------------------

+The most important one:
 - `shift-Enter`: run the current cell

+Pro moves:
 - `control-m h`: show keyboard shortcuts
 - `control-m m`: convert cell to a text cell
 - `control-m c`: convert cell to a code cell